An innovative LED light teeth whitening system that doesn't cause sensitivity and works well for most users, especially those pressed for time.

 If you want to whiten your teeth at home, you have plenty of options.

-Whitening toothpastes have mild abrasives to scrub away surface stains.
+Whitening Toothpastes: These have mild abrasives to scrub away surface stains.
 Their results are minimal, but they can remove light staining.

-Whitening gels are difficult to apply precisely without a tray, but if used carefully they can be quite effective.
+Whitening Gels: Though difficult to apply precisely without a tray, if used carefully, they can be quite effective.

 Whitening strips are convenient and easy to use.
 They can whiten teeth two to four shades if used regularly and precisely.

-Whitening mouthwashes or rinses contain a small amount of hydrogen peroxide.
+Whitening Mouthwashes: Also called whitening rinses, these contain a small amount of hydrogen peroxide.
 They also give minimal results, but they are a good way to keep up on teeth whitening in between other types of treatments.

-LED lights, particularly blue lights, are sometimes used in conjunction with teeth whitening kits.
+LED Lights: These lights, particularly blue LED lights, are sometimes used in conjunction with teeth whitening kits.
 While there is some controversy about the effectiveness of LED light, proponents claim it makes the bleaching action of the peroxide faster and more efficient.

 Most dentists offer a variety of teeth whitening services.
 In-office procedures generally make use of stronger peroxide than home kits offer, and dentists may also use ultraviolet light or lasers for further whitening.
 Your dentist can also create custom bleach trays for your at-home use.